mwaters-phd/plan-flexibility-tools/README.md

 MRR finds a *minimum reinstantiated reorder* of the input plan, that is, it searches for the set of variable bindings that allow for the greatest reduction in its ordering constraints.
 MKTR relaxes a plan into a minimal *partial plan*, which specifies which operators must be executed without fully specifying their order or their variable bindings.

-For a complete description of MRR please see the IJCAI 2020 paper by Waters et al., [*Optimising Partial-Order Plans Via Action Reinstantiation*](https://www.ijcai.org/Proceedings/2020/573), and for MKTR, please see the ICAPS 2018 paper by Waters et al, [*Plan Relaxation via Action Debinding and Deordering*](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS18/paper/viewPaper/17765)
+For a complete description of MRR please see the IJCAI 2020 paper by Waters et al., [*Optimising Partial-Order Plans Via Action Reinstantiation*](https://www.ijcai.org/Proceedings/2020/573), and for MKTR, please see the ICAPS 2018 paper by Waters et al., [*Plan Relaxation via Action Debinding and Deordering*](https://www.aaai.org/ocs/index.php/ICAPS/ICAPS18/paper/viewPaper/17765)

 ## Compilation